netgen/local-development-setup/ssl/README.md

 ## 8 Register RCA certificate with the OS

-### 8.1 If using MacOS
+### 8.1 If using macOS

-Register the created RCA with MacOS RCS (System Keychain) by executing on the command line:
+Register the created RCA with macOS RCS (System Keychain) by executing on the command line:

 ```console